SYNOP Code Form

 type of high level cloud (CH)

-333 regional section identifier only included if a regional group is available
+333 regional section identifier Only included if one or more regional groups are reported.

 5EEEie group identifier (5)